Eek! The Cat: Episodes

-Production
+Production and broadcast

 The original idea for the show came from Savage Steve Holland's experience as a cat owner.
 One of his cats was named Eek.
-In an early design, Eek was colored pink instead of purple.
-The series was originally titled The Six and a Half Lives of Eek the Cat.

 The show premiered on the now-defunct Fox Kids block in 1992 as Eek!
 The Cat.
 Thirteen 20 minute episodes were produced for its first season.
 A recurring character named Mr. Iwanter was a caricature of then-Fox Kids executive Sid Iwanter.

-For the second season in 1993, the show's format was retooled (except It's A Very Merry Eek's Mas, which originally aired as a prime-time special).
+For the second season in 1993, the show's format was retooled (except for "It's A Very Merry Eek's Mas", which originally aired as a prime-time special).
 In each episode were two nine-minute segments.
 One was Eek! the Cat.
-The other was often The Terrible Thunderlizards.
+The other was The Terrible Thunderlizards.
 The Thunderlizards segments were intended to air at the start of the season, but it began two months later because of production delays.
 When they started airing, the series title was changed to Eek!
 And The Terrible Thunderlizards.
 Also, the creators originally intended to include two one-minute segments.
-The first would feature the Squishy Bearz, and the second one were to feature other characters from Eek!.
-However, because the show turned out to be too long, the one-minute segments were scrapped.
+The first would feature the Squishy Bearz, and the second one were to feature other characters from Eek!, but because the show turned out to be too long, the one-minute segments were scrapped.
 In January 1994, Fox aired four Thunderlizards segments as two Thunderlizards specials.

-During the season, Kopp left the show (though he still did the voice of Eek and others) for his own show, The Shnookums and Meat Funny Cartoon Show for Disney, which would later own Eek! as well.
+During the season, Kopp left the show (though he still did the voice of Eek and others) for his own show, The Shnookums and Meat Funny Cartoon Show for Disney.